 Common side effects include nausea, diarrhea, constipation, and vomiting.
 Some may also experience headaches.
 There’s also a risk of thyroid tumors with long-term use.

-How do traditional weight loss medications like phentermine and orlistat work?
+How do traditional weight loss medications, such as phentermine and orlistat, work?

 Phentermine suppresses appetite for a short time.
 Orlistat blocks fat absorption.
-Both can lead to 5-10% weight loss on average.
+Both can lead to an average weight loss of 5-10 kg.

 What are the cost and insurance coverage considerations for weight loss medications?